X99S5/Facial_Recognition_Study/README.md

 celebrity dataset but involves detecting whether someone is smiling or not.
 Task B1/B2 relates to detecting face shape/eye color respectively and is applied to the cartoon dataset.

+In this project simple machine learning algorithms can provide good prediction accuracies (above 80% to even close to 90%) depending on the dataset.
+However, to maximize performance and reach above 90% and even close to 100%, neural networks are necessary.
+We use a total of 4 Machine learning methods  (Logistic Regression, Random Forest, Convolutional Neural Network, K-NearestNeighbors) alongside other related methods and testing cases such as with PCA etc.

 Note: Datasets folder is empty , please message me for the datasets.